 1. Cleaning: last summer, the model was photographed, and cleaned and assessed by community members, librarians, city planners, writers, artists and friends, while discussing the character, changes and futures of neighbourhoods and the city as a whole.

 2. Bringing the Neighbourhood to the Neighbourhood: from January-March 2019, the model is exhibited in the 27 SFPublic Library branches, Main Branch and the Public Knowledge Library at SFMOMA.
 More than 100 events focus on publicness and civic participation in Reading the Model (informal gatherings around the model) and Modeling the City (moderated conversations on urgent subjects)), site-specific storytelling, town hall discussions, history nights, mini-city tours, neighbourhood walks, bike rides, and mapmaking.
 Roadmap/poster designed by Mathew Kneebone and Joanna Rosso.
-David Rumsey published the WPA model as a large map, 158 parts to the model, and on his blog.
+David Rumsey published the WPA model as a large map, 158 parts to the model, and on his blog, and Kitchen Sisters podcasts 120, 121, and 123.

 3. Making Room For San Francisco aims to put the scale model on public display in its entirety in 2020, inviting different audiences and participants to come together to imagine, perform, and participate in shaping, formulating, and speculating what living in this city should be.
 Sign petition here